Photo Preservation For The Future:

-At some time your wedding photo album, scrapbook or special collection may be showing symptoms of deterioration from age, exposure to changes in temperature, humidity, sunlight, water or fire damaging your family photos.
+Some time your wedding photos album, scrapbooks or special collections may be showing symptoms of deteriorating with age, exposure from temperature, and humidity changes sunlight, fire or water that can damage your family photos, and your family history.

-Some plastic enclosures are safe if they are made of polyester, polypropylene, or polyethylene.
-Other plastics that are not chemically stable can release acids over time like PVC (polyvinylchloride) commonly found in store-bought binders which emits hydrochloric acid over time.
-Acid-free paper that is buffered will also counteract the formation of more acids in the future.
+Some plastics can release acids over time like PVC (polyvinylchloride) commonly found in store-bought binders which emits hydrochloric acid over time.
+Paper free of acid that is buffered will counteract the formation of more acids in the future.
+But using any form of plastic material is not wise because photographs can stick to plastic just like glass believe me I have had hundreds of photos come in, with this condition.

-If you have a news print you would like to preserve, newspapers are made of highly acidic paper and deteriorate very fast, a good practice is to scan the information you want from them and digitally print it on acid free paper using archival inks.
-If you want to frame it you should frame the acid-free copy with acid free matting. have it framed with UV-protection glass at a Custom Framing shop.
-For storing Documents or photos in albums dont be fooled some photo albums in scrapbooking stores or other store-bought albums with static magnetic type pages because these are highly acidic and dangerous to photos they are not acid free or archival I have seen this problem in many stores that sell photo albums.
+If you have a news print you would like to preserve, newspapers are made of highly acidic paper and deteriorate very fast, a good practice is to scan the information you want from them and digitally print it on acid free paper and use archival inks.
+If you want to frame it you should frame the acid-free copy with acid-free matting. have it framed with UV-protection glass at a Custom Framing shop.
+For storing photos or documents in albums dont be fooled some photo albums in scrapbooking stores or other store-bought albums with static magnetic type pages because these are highly acidic and dangerous to photos they are not archival I have seen this problem in many stores that sell photo albums.

 PREPARE FOR THE UNEXPECTED